What Does "Likelihood of the Training Data" Actually Mean?

 Likelihood for One Training Example

-If the model assigns high probability to \(y_i\), the model explains this example well.
-If the model assigns low probability to \(y_i\), the model finds this example surprising.
+If the model assigns high probability to \(y_i\), the model explains the example well.
+If it assigns low probability, the model does not explain the example well.

 Likelihood for the Full Dataset